This article was first published on 25 May 2022.

 Looking for a new bestie instead of a beau?
-Bumble's upcoming feature is meant for you!
+Bumble's new "Hive" feature is meant for you!
 It's designed to provide a "high frequencies, low stake" space for people to get to know other users based on "shared joys and common struggles".
 Translation: it's a casual, no-pressure way to connect with people who are having the same experience as you.
 Interesting, right?

 While the new development is still currently in the testing phase, Bumble shared in its Q1 2022 Earnings Call that the feature already has some promising potential with an upwards of 75% retention in one month.

-Bumble BFF's new feature
+Bumble BFF's new Hive feature